arangodb/arangodb/Documentation/DocuBlocks/Rest/Foxx/post_api_foxx.md

 @startDocuBlock post_api_foxx
-@brief install new service

-@RESTHEADER{POST /_api/foxx, Install new service, createFoxxService}
+@RESTHEADER{POST /_api/foxx, Install a new service, createFoxxService}

 @RESTDESCRIPTION
 Installs the given new service at the given mount path.